-Qiru is a Peruvian startup that uses blockchain technology to add transparency and traceability to the wood industry in Peru.
+Qiru is web and mobile platform that uses blockchain technologies to add transparency and traceability to the wood industry.

 Illegal logging and related trade occurs when timber is harvested, transported, processed, bought or sold in violation of national or sub-national laws.